Frequently Asked Questions

 Do you accept insurance?

 No, I do not currently accept insurance.
-Your insurance plan may offer reinbursement for out-of-network services; please check your mental and behavioral health benefits.
-I can provide you with a superbill, which is a detailed invoice of the services you’ve received, that you can submit to your insurance company for reinbursement.
+Your insurance plan may offer reinbursement for out-of-network services.
+I recommend that you check your mental and behavioral health benefits with your insurance company using these worksheets for therapy and assessment services.
+After you receive and pay for services, I can provide you with a superbill, which is a detailed invoice of the services you’ve received, that you can submit to your insurance company for reinbursement.
 I also partner with Reimbursify, an app that can simplify this process.
 More information can be found here.

 What forms of payment do you accept?